eekcoopuw/jobmon/docsource/advanced_usage.rst

     # In this example Jobmon will run the Task on all.q.
 Hypothetically, if it scaled the resources
     # past the all.q limits, it would then try to run the Task on long.q.
 If that also failed,
-    # it would then try to run the Task on i.q.
+    # it would then try to run the Task on d.q.

     workflow = tool.create_workflow(name="test_fallback_queue", workflow_args="fallback")
     fallback_task = fallback_tt.create_task(